Thai city buildings. Two different jobs: researching the market and closing the sale

 Why don't most foreign buyers unbundle?

-Because seller-paid representation is presented as free, and the research function is invisible until it saves you from a 340,000 baht hidden fee.
+Because seller-paid representation is presented as free, and the research function is invisible until it saves you from a 340,000 baht fee you never priced in.
 Most buyers learn the value of unbundling after they've already paid the price of not doing it.

 Related research